Council Fire

 Why It Matters

-Here's the uncomfortable truth about corporate carbon footprints: for most companies, the emissions they directly control — their factories, offices, and vehicles (Scope 1), plus their purchased electricity (Scope 2) — represent a small fraction of their total climate impact.
-The rest sits in Scope 3.
+For most companies, the emissions they directly control — their factories, offices, and vehicles (Scope 1), plus their purchased electricity (Scope 2) — represent a fraction of their total climate impact.
+Everything else sits in Scope 3.

-How small?
-For a typical consumer goods company, Scope 3 can represent 80-95% of total greenhouse gas emissions.
+How much?
+For a typical consumer goods company, Scope 3 represents 80–95% of total greenhouse gas emissions.
 For a financial institution, the emissions financed through lending and investment portfolios dwarf anything happening in their office buildings.
-For a technology company, the manufacturing of devices by contract manufacturers and the energy consumed by users often constitutes the vast majority.
+For a technology company, contract manufacturing and end-user energy consumption dominate the picture.

-This reality means that any serious climate strategy must grapple with Scope 3.
-A company can install solar panels on every facility, convert its fleet to electric vehicles, and purchase 100% renewable electricity — and still have barely scratched the surface of its actual carbon footprint if it hasn't addressed its value chain.
+This reality means any serious climate strategy must grapple with Scope 3.
+A company can install solar panels on every facility, electrify its fleet, and purchase 100% renewable electricity — and still have barely touched its actual carbon footprint if it hasn't addressed its value chain.

-The GHG Protocol Corporate Value Chain (Scope 3) Standard, published in 2011 and still the definitive guidance, organizes value chain emissions into 15 categories split between upstream and downstream activities.
+The GHG Protocol Corporate Value Chain (Scope 3) Standard organizes value chain emissions into 15 categories.

-Upstream categories cover everything that happens before your product or service reaches you:
+Upstream categories cover everything before your product reaches you:

-• Capital goods — emissions from manufacturing the equipment, buildings, and vehicles your company purchases
+• Capital goods — emissions from manufacturing equipment, buildings, and vehicles you purchase

-• Fuel and energy-related activities — emissions from producing the fuels and electricity you consume (beyond what Scope 1 and 2 capture)
+• Fuel and energy-related activities — emissions from producing fuels and electricity beyond what Scope 1 and 2 capture

 • Upstream transportation and distribution — moving goods from suppliers to your facilities